nsp5488/learn-security-examples/tampering/tampering.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts**
+1. Briefly explain the potential vulnerabilities in **insecure.ts** User entered input is reflected as-is to the webpage without any sanitization.
+This lends itself to XSS vulnerabilities.
 2. Briefly explain how a malicious attacker can exploit them.
+    By entering a malicious string (particularly something in a ```<script>``` tag), and hitting submit.
-3. Briefly explain why **secure.ts** does not have the same vulnerabilties?
+3. Briefly explain why **secure.ts** does not have the same vulnerabilties? secure.ts fixes the vulnerability by properly HTML encoding the inputs and sanitizing them before displaying them back to the user.